sdhdez/kleis-keyphrase-extraction/README.md

 ### Notebooks

-To run the examples in the noteooks Keyphrase_extraction.ipynb install JupyterLab
+To run the noteooks in this repository install JupyterLab.

 ```
 $ pip install jupyterlab